On the coupling of vector fields to the Gauss-Bonnet invariant: Abstract

 \section{Abstract}

 Inflationary models including vector fields have attracted a great deal of attention over the past decade.
-Such an interest owes to the fact that they might contribute to, or even be fully responsible for, the curvature perturbation imprinted in the CMB.
-However, the necessary breaking of the vector field's conformal invariance during inflation is not without problems.
-In recent years it has been realized that a number of instabilities endangering the consistency of the theory arise when the conformal invariance is broken by means of a non-minimal coupling to gravity.
-In this paper we consider a massive vector field non-minimally coupled to gravity through the Gauss-Bonnet invariant, and investigate whether the vector can obtain a nearly scale-invariant perturbation spectrum while evading the emergence of perturbative instabilities.
-We find that the strength of the coupling must be extremely small if the vector field is to have a chance to contribute to the total curvature perturbation.
+Such an interest owes to the fact that they might contribute to, or even be fully responsible for, the curvature perturbation imprinted in the cosmic microwave background.
+However, the necessary breaking of the vector field’s conformal invariance during inflation is not without problems.
+In recent years, it has been realized that a number of instabilities endangering the consistency of the theory arise when the conformal invariance is broken by means of a non-minimal coupling to gravity.
+In this paper, we consider a massive vector field non-minimally coupled to gravity through the Gauss-Bonnet invariant, and investigate whether the vector can play the role of a curvaton while evading the emergence of instabilities and preserves the large-scale isotropy.